 ACADEMIC WORK

-I am an incoming Master of Arts in Eurasian, Russian, and East European Studies (MAERES) student at Georgetown University's Walsh School of Foreign Service.
+I am the Caucasus Editor at Lossi 36, a Junior Fellow at the American Foreign Policy Council (working mostly within the Central Asia-Caucasus Institute), and an incoming Master of Arts in Eurasian, Russian, and East European Studies (MAERES) student at Georgetown University's Walsh School of Foreign Service.
 I also hold a Master of Theological Studies (MTS) from Harvard Divinity School, where my area of focus was Religion, Ethics, and Politics, and a Bachelor of Arts (BA) from Mercer University, where I majored in International Affairs, Political Science, and History, and minored in Religion and Public Diplomacy.

 PROFESSIONAL WORK